NSS-Data-Instructional-Stuff/data_science/R/Projects/Education_Solo/README.md

 17. Add the regression line to your scatterplot using `geom_smooth` with `method='lm'`.
 How do you feel about the regression line after seeing it plotted on the scatterplot?

 18. Read in the school-level testing data for 2014, available [here](https://www.tn.gov/content/dam/tn/education/data/data_2014_school_base.xlsx).
 You might find the readxl library useful for this task.
-If you use this library, be sure to look at the `na` argument for the `read_excel` function **before attempting to read in the data**.
+If you use this library, be sure to look at the `na` argument for the `read_excel` function.

 19. How many schools have at least 20 percent of students below bsc for Algebra I?
 Which districts do these schools belong to?